When is a Consumer Proposal Worth Doing?

 - make one monthly payment to the proposal administrator

-Where you have debt issues the benefits of filing a consumer proposal far outweigh any disadvantages.
+Where you have debt issues the benefits of filing a proposal far outweigh any disadvantages.

 Proposals vs Bankruptcy